raganwald/raganwald.github.com/_posts/2016-12-15-what-functional-composition-can-teach-us-about-libraries-and-frameworks.md

 Rumour has it that there are excellent companies that ask coöp students to write code as part of the interview process.
 A typical problem will ask the student to demonstrate their facility solving a problem that ought to be familiar to a computer science or computer engineering student.

 For example, merging two sorted lists.
 This is something a student will have at least looked at, and it does have some applicability to modern service architectures.
-Here's a naîve implementation:
+Here's a naïve implementation:

 ```javascript
 function merge ({ list1, list2 }) {